COVID-19 cases are rising in these states amid summer wave, CDC data shows

 New COVID variants Nimbus and Stratus

-The latest COVID variants, named Nimbus and Stratus, are "no more deadly" than previous variants, LaPook said.
+The latest COVID variants, nicknamed Nimbus and Stratus, are "no more deadly" than previous variants, LaPook said.

 Data on previous variants, like NB.1.8.1 from earlier this year, for example, also did not show more severe illness compared to previous variants.
 Symptoms were broadly similar to those seen in earlier strains, too, including respiratory issues such as cough and sore throat, as well as systemic issues like fever and fatigue.